Astronaut craves salsa and surf after record 11 months aloft

 Koch said it was crucial staying connected to loved ones through phone calls and video conferences.
 She watched as her nieces and nephews opened their Christmas presents.
 But it’s also special celebrating holidays in space, she noted, which “kind of takes any sting off of missing your family.”

-Koch grew up in Jacksonville, North Carolina, and now lives near the Gulf of Mexico in Galveston, Texas with her husband, Bob.
+Koch grew up in Jacksonville, North Carolina, and now lives near the Gulf of Mexico in Galveston, Texas, with her husband, Bob.
 She said she can’t wait for their next wedding anniversary, Christmas at home and his birthday.

 Her 41st birthday is Wednesday.
 How does she plan to celebrate?

-Note: This story has been corrected to fix the number of spacewalks to six, not five.